-BS, Biology with minor Business Administration, Northland College, 2005
+BS, Biology (with minor Business Administration), Northland College, 2005

-Frisk Redman, E. 2013.
-Opportunities & Challenges for Integrating Sustainability Education into K-12 Classrooms.
+Redman, E. 2013.
+Opportunities and challenges for integrating sustainability education into k-12 schools: Case study Phoenix, AZ.
 Journal of Teacher Education for Sustainability 15(2):5-24.
 DOI: 10.2478/jtes-2013-0008. (link )

 Elser, M. M., L. Pollari, E. Frisk and M. W. Wood.
 2011.
 Linking curriculum and learning to facilities: Arizona State University's GK-12 Sustainable Schools Program.
 Educational Facility Planner 45(3):7-10. (link )